This blog may contain affiliate links. Read our disclosure policy for more info.

 Before you can decide where to stay in Kelowna, you need to understand how easy it is to get around.

 Kelowna is serviced by BC Transit buses which offer many routes very regularly.
 The most common routes include from downtown to Orchard Park Mall, Lakeshore, and East Kelowna.
 If there isn’t a direct bus to your destination, you can typically transfer downtown to get you there.
-It’s $2.50 CAD per journey with BC Transit, $6.50 for a day pass, or you can purchase a pack of 10 tickets for $22.50, which may be helpful as drivers do not carry change.
+It’s $2.50 CAD per journey with BC Transit, $6.50 CAD for a day pass, or you can purchase a pack of 10 tickets for $22.50 CAD, which may be helpful as drivers do not carry change.

 However, as mentioned earlier, traffic can be awful here during the busy summer months, especially downtown and crossing the bridge to West Kelowna.
 If you can, walking between destinations might actually prove to be quicker (and a heck of a lot less frustrating.)
 In the downtown area, everything is within walking distance!